 Dan is the co-author, with Cherie Booth QC of ‘The Negligence Liability of Public Authorities’ (OUP, 2006).
 He has had articles published in the OJLS, LQR and EHRLR.

 Dan studied law at Christ’s College Cambridge and has an LLM from Harvard Law School and an MSc in Anthropology from the LSE.
 He has taught courses on Constitutional Law and Law and Terrorism at Queen Mary University, King’s College London, the London School of Economics, the University of Puerto Rico.
 He has held fellowships at the Carr Centre of Human Rights at Harvard University (2003-2004) and the Cegla Centre at Tel Aviv University (2005) and was adjunct professor and visiting scholar at Northeastern University, Boston (2011).
 He was chosen as Lawyer of the Week by The Times in October 2009 and July 2017.

-Dan accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Dan is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.